Telecoms boom leaves rural Africa behind

 In rural Sierra Leone, a country where GDP per capita is less than $400 a year, money doesn’t grow on trees, but mobile reception can, says street trader Abass Bangura in Freetown, the West African country’s capital.

-In parts of Tonkolili, a district in the center of the country, or Kailahun to the east, it’s the only way you can get reception, he said.
+In parts of Tonkolili, a district in the centre of the country, or Kailahun to the east, it’s the only way you can get reception, he said.

 “You climb stick, like mango tree, before you have network,” he said.